-The Writing Center, located in Berkshire Hall, assists students who need or desire individual help in improving their writing skills.
-The Center is prepared to help first-year college students write papers for their English, speech, history, health or other classes; help sophomores, juniors or seniors with class papers; and help students in any class preparing for the English Writing Proficiency Examination.
+The Writing Center, which is located in Berkshire Hall, assists students who need or desire individual help in improving their writing skills.
+The Center is prepared to help students write papers for their English, speech, history, health, or other classes as well as assist students in preparation for the English Writing Proficiency Examination.